bigdata-i523/hid340/README.md

    - Timothy A. Thompson
    hid:
    - 340
-   title: Big data analytics for research libraries and archives
+   title: Big Data Analytics for Research Libraries and Archives
    abstract: >
        Research libraries and archives have played a longstanding role in information management and access.
 In the second half of the twentieth